 Applicants selected for awards must agree to comply with additional legal requirements upon acceptance of an award.
-OJP strongly encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
-Additional information for each requirement can be found at www.ojp.usdoj.gov/funding/other-requirements.htm.
+OJP encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
+Additional information for each requirement can be found at www.ojp.usdoj.gov/funding/other_requirements.htm.

-- Civil Rights Compliance

-- Faith-Based and Other Community Organizations
+- Civil Rights Compliance - Civil Rights Compliance Specific to State Administering Agencies - Faith-Based and Other Community Organizations - Confidentiality

-- Confidentiality

-- · Research and the Protection of Human Subjects

-- Anti-Lobbying Act

-- Financial and Government Audit Requirements

-- National Environmental Policy Act (NEPA)

-- DOJ Information Technology Standards (if applicable)

-- Single Point of Contact Review

-- Non-Supplanting of State or Local Funds

-- Criminal Penalty for False Statements

-- Compliance with Office of Justice Programs Financial Guide

-- Suspension or Termination of Funding

-- Nonprofit Organizations

-- For-profit Organizations

-- Government Performance and Results Act (GPRA)

-- Rights in Intellectual Property

-- Federal Funding Accountability and Transparency Act (FFATA) of 2006

-- Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement

-- Active CCR Registration
+- Research and the Protection of Human Subjects - Anti-Lobbying Act - Financial and Government Audit Requirements - National Environmental Policy Act (NEPA) - DOJ Information Technology Standards (if applicable) - Single Point of Contact Review - Non-Supplanting of State or Local Funds - Criminal Penalty for False Statements - Compliance with Office of Justice Programs Financial Guide - Suspension or Termination of Funding - Nonprofit Organizations - For-profit Organizations - Government Performance and Results Act (GPRA) - Rights in Intellectual Property - Federal Funding Accountability and Transparency Act of 2006 (FFATA) - Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement - Policy and Guidance for Conference Approval, Planning, and Reporting - OJP Training Guiding Principles for Grantees and Subgrantees